U.S. Route 11E: History

+US 11E roughly follows the corridor of a series of Native American trails that existed in the region prior to the settlement of Tennessee by European Americans.
+Some of these trails were part of the Great Indian Warpath, with the main route of this path being traveled by what is now US 11W.
+The US 11E corridor reportedly follows a lesser used trail that became part of the Great Wagon Road, also known as the Great Valley Road, in the latter 18th century.
+This route, along with the Warpath, were widely used by early explorers and settlers of the region.

+On October 1, 1923, the route was designated as SR 34, of the first state routes in Tennessee.
+When the United States Numbered Highway System was formed by Congress in 1926, SR 34 was designated as US 511, and the route to the west became US 11.
+Tennessee officials objected to this numbering scheme, and in 1929 successfully petitioned the American Association of State Highway Officials (AASHO) to redesignate US 11 as US 11W and US 511 as US 11E in an event that came to be known as "The Tennessee Split".
+In the 1940s, planners chose to route the freeway that became I-81 roughly along the US 11E and 11W corridors.

+Throughout the latter 20th century, most of US 11E was widened to four lanes, and much of the original alignment was relocated in favor of bypasses around business districts of cities and towns.
+Work on the four-lane relocation around Bluff City between south of the split with US 19W/SR 44 and near the Bristol Motor Speedway, referred to at the time as the Bluff City Bypass, began on May 19, 1973, and after multiple delays, opened to traffic on April 29, 1976.
+The 11 mi stretch between the Greene-Washington County line and Jonesborough was widened between the summer of 1987 and November 1988.

 Major intersections

 Greeneville business route

 U.S. Route 11E Business (US 11E Bus.) is a business route of US 11E in Greeneville, Tennessee.
 The highway runs 4.6 mi between junctions with US 11E on the west and east sides of Greeneville.
 US 11E Bus. begins at a partial cloverleaf interchange with US 11E (Andrew Johnson Highway) and SR 70.
 East of where SR 70 splits to the south, the business route enters the town as Summer Street.
 In the downtown area, US 11E Bus. turns north onto Main Street, joining US 321 and SR 107.
 The business route and SR 107 turn east onto Tusculum Boulevard, which they follow out of the downtown area and pass through a heavily congested area (they also pass Walters State Community College's Greeneville campus and Greeneville High School) to the business route's eastern terminus at US 11E.